derekl-beep/stackedit-notes/Control Theory.md

 `<Block diagram>`

-The dynamics of the estimated
+The dynamics of the estimated state vector is formulated as
 $$
 \frac{d}{dt}\hat{x} = A\hat{x} +Bu + K_f(y-\hat{y})
 $$, where $\hat{y} = C\hat{x}$.